Updated on 2024-11-01 GMT+08:00

 CCI also supports LoadBalancer Services.
 You can bind a load balancer to a Service.
 In this way, the traffic for accessing the load balancer is forwarded to the Service.

-A load balancers can work on a private network or public network.
+A load balancer can work on a private network or public network.
 If the load balancer has a public IP address, it can route requests over the public network.
 You can create a load balancer by using the API or the ELB console.

 • The load balancer must be in the same VPC as the Service.